-Cumberland proposes tax cut - Farmville
+Cumberland proposes 2-cent tax decrease - Farmville

-Cumberland proposes tax cut
+Cumberland proposes 2-cent tax decrease

-The Cumberland County Board of Supervisors will hold a public hearing Tuesday, April 6, at 7 p.m. to consider the proposed tax levies and budget estimates for FY 21/22.
+The Cumberland County Board of Supervisors will hold a public hearing Tuesday, April 6, at 7 p.m. for a public hearing to consider the proposed tax levies and budget estimates for FY 21/22.

 The hearing will occur in the Cumberland Courthouse Circuit Courtroom.